frontarm/create-universal-react-app/README.md

 Create Universal React apps, **with Server Side Rendering (SSR)**, with no build configuration.

-This is a fork of Create React App, with an active [Pull Request](https://github.com/facebook/create-react-app/pull/6747).
-For details on Create React App itself, see the [official repository &raquo;](https://github.com/facebook/create-react-app/).
+This is a fork of Create React App.
+For details on Create React App itself, see the [official repository](https://github.com/facebook/create-react-app/).

 ---